yoel0/Project3Pitch/README.md

 ## Project Idea/Concept ❥

-- A full stack application safe and free platform to share and express your voice as an artist, poet, musician but most of all a human being in these troubled times where self-expression and feeling human has gotten lost in translation.
+- A full stack application that provides a safe and free community platform to share and express your voice as an artist, poet, lyricist but most of all a human being that expresses themselves, where self-expression and feeling human has been suppressed in these troubled times.

 ## Project Name ❥

+### voiceS

 - Your Voice, is my ›❤ Sound<br>
-  (Subject to Change, based off Team Feedback) on Meeting #2,<br>
-  [September 3, 2020]

 ## Who owns git Master repo on github ❥